kemchurch/state-dependent-delay/implicit method of steps - 2021/README.md

 # implicit method of steps
  Codes related to the unpublished paper "An implicit method of steps for differential equations with state-dependent delay".
 Maybe the paper is on my personal website, maybe it isn't.

+ Note: some functions require the INTLAB interval arithmetic package.

  To reproduce figures from the paper, run script.m.
 Edit model parameters as needed.